Overview

 Gowajee and AI technology can be used in many other areas such as …

-“Data safety” is what puts Gowajee above other speech-recognition AIs.
+“Data safety” is what puts Gowajee above other speech-recognition AI voice generators.
 As Dr. Ekapol tells us “Normally other transcription and speech recognition programs store their data on the cloud or compile them on users’ computer.
 With Gowajee, all the data is stored on the user’s database ensuring its safety.
 This is useful for organizations like banks which need high data security.”

 AIs are becoming increasingly clever with the enhanced linguistic abilities that are getting closer and closer to human beings which have caused many to worry about being replaced by technologies.
-In terms of AIs for Thai language transcription, Dr. Ekapol only sees them as enablers that will make life easier for us in the present and the future.
+Regarding other Thai AIs for transcription or Gowajee, Dr. Ekapol only sees them as enablers that will make life easier for us in the present and the future.

 “AIs aren’t that disrupting to our lives.
 We are disrupting ourselves.
 Aging societies, a shortage of working-age labor are making it necessary for us to create technologies to substitute what we can’t find humans to do.”
 Dr. Ekapol also concluded by saying “I’m not expecting that my work is going to be helpful to the aged of today but I’m thinking that in the future when I reach an old age I will be making use of these technologies.”